tpmccallum/ai_content_creator/README.md

                                     chain_type="stuff",
                                     retriever=index2.vectorstore.as_retriever(),
                                     input_key="question")
-chain.run('What is the WebAsssembly Component Model?')
+chain.run('What is the WebAssembly Component Model?')
 ```

 Returns